oVirt/ovirt-site/source/event/events.html.md

 *   standard mode

-Vds request 'jms.topic.vdsm_requests' and response 'jms.queue.reponses' destinations Irs request destination 'jms.topic.vdsm_irs_requests' and response 'jms.queue.irsreponses' destination
+Vds request 'jms.topic.vdsm_requests' and response 'jms.queue.reponses' destinations Irs request destination 'jms.topic.vdsm_irs_requests' and response 'jms.queue.irsreponses' destination vdsClient and migration used to use 'jms.topic.vdsm_requests' as destination and provide unique response destination in stomp frame level header 'reply-to'

+*   broker mode

+Above modes let jsonrpc code to process messages and vdsm generates the response.
+This mode is used when request destinations are different than queue/topic names used for other mode.
+Vdsm acts as regular stomp broker supporting most of the spec.